Particl-Community/academy/basicswap-dex/basicswap_explained.rst

       :description lang=en: Overview of the BasicSwap DEX protocol and its local desktop client.

 :term:`BasicSwap <BasicSwap>` is a cross-chain and privacy-centric :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference.
-Its distributed order book lets you make or take orders at no cost and trade within a free and open environment without central points of failure.
+Its distributed ledger technology enables users to place or accept orders without fees, promoting a free and open trading environment devoid of central points of failure.

-BasicSwap was built in direct response to the increasingly invasive demands and data mining practices of today’s :term:`cryptocurrency` exchanges.
-It strives to bring more sane cryptocurrency trading conditions for all.
+Developed as a countermeasure to the intrusive data collection and demands prevalent in modern :term:`cryptocurrency` exchanges and third-party services, BasicSwap aims to restore sovereignty and privacy to cryptocurrency trading for users worldwide.

 ----